Does my wife miss me during separation? Yes. But it’s not going to be that simple I’m afraid.

 Telling the difference between the two can help you figure out what you need to do next.

 Note: These are general signs and advice.
 Please remember that everything should be put within the context of your marriage.
-If you’d like to talk more specifically about your marriage then click here and tell me what you’re going through.
+If you take the marriage assessment quiz we can get more into the specifics on how to get the two of you back together.

 She’s the One Initiating